bridgecrewio/checkov-jetbrains-ide/README.md

 ## Disclaimer

-To use this checkov-jetbrains plugin, you will need a Prisma Cloud account.
-The plugin uses Prisma Cloud's fixes API to analyse and produce code fixes, and enrich the results provided into jetbrains IDE.
+To use this plugin, you will need a Prisma Cloud account.
+The plugin uses Prisma Cloud's fixes API to analyse and produce code fixes, and enrich the results provided into the IDE.
 Please notice the Prisma Cloud [privacy policy](paloaltonetworks.com/legal-notices/trust-center/privacy) for more details.
 To generate fixes, files found to have triggered checkov violations are made available to the fixes API for the sole purpose of generating inline fixes code recommendations.